lterlemez/AFAD_Package/README_En.md

-map.AFAD	|	maps of earthquake data downloaded with the maps package. opensmap.AFAD |	Maps earthquake data downloaded with the OpenStreetMap package. read.AFAD	|	Retrieves earthquake data from AFAD Earthquake Web Service. turkiye.cities |	Provides latitude and longitude information for the provinces of Turkey.
+map.AFAD	|	maps of earthquake data downloaded with the maps package. opensmap.AFAD |	Maps earthquake data downloaded with the OpenStreetMap package. read.AFAD	|	Retrieves earthquake data from AFAD Earthquake Web Service. turkiye_and_neighborhood_gazetteer |	Türkiye and Neighborhood Gazetteer.
 </p>

 For example, properties for an earthquake with a known _eventID_ can be retrieved from the Web Service.